 - a.
 If you wish to receive commercialization assistance from the DOE vendor, you do not need to include this in your budget.
 If you are awarded a Phase II grant, you will receive notification from DOE on what services are available and how to obtain these services at no cost to your small business. - b.
-If you wish to utilize you own commercialization assistance provider, you are required to include this as a subcontract or consultant in your budget and to provide a detailed budget justification.
+If you wish to utilize your own commercialization assistance provider, you are required to include this as a subcontract or consultant in your budget and to provide a detailed budget justification.
 You may include up to \$5,000 each year (cumulative two year cost not to exceed \$10,000).
-Please note that the commercialization assistance does not count toward the maximum award size listed in Part II.
+Please note that the commercialization assistance does not count toward the maximum award size listed in PART II.
 C.; e.g., seeking commercialization assistance from your provider could result in a maximum award in the amount of \$1,010,000.00.
+Commercialization assistance costs will not be used to determine compliance with PART III.
+E. 2., Restrictions on the Level of Small Business Participation.
 Reimbursement is limited to services received that comply with 15 U.S.C. § 638(q).
 In the event some or the entire amount listed is not expended on a commercialization assistance services, the remaining funds cannot be budgeted to other project costs.
 Re-budgeting of these funds is not allowable.
+Commercialization assistance costs in excess of \$5,000 during any budget year are unallowable and will not be reimbursed.